Bortronx/bortronx-blog/_posts/2023-04-29-HardCrashAmd.md

 Next I will update BIOS drivers.

 I installed the Asrock Auto Driver.
 This updated the Chipset Driver, the VGA Driver and the HD Audio drive.
 The installer prompted to Setul Auto driver installer in the BIOS

+Tested with s different power supply and received the same error.

+This last test reduces the problem to either the CPU, the drive windows installation.